TechnicallyPhillyGroups/technicallyphillygroups.github.com/agile-culture-conf.md

 Speakers will be ferried from Philadelphia to Boston on September 14, where we'll pick up additional Agile Culture experts in NYC and CT.

 Friday, September 14, in Boston MA

-Learn MORE about the Boston event and <a href="http://newtechusa.net/culture-con/">Agile Boston here.</a>
+Learn MORE about the <a href="http://newtechusa.net/culture-con/">Boston event and Agile Boston here.</a>